Sabbatical Research Leave

 College of Business & Law

-- Chair: Professor Maeve McDonagh, School of Law
+- Chair: Dr. Fidelma White, School of Law

-- Dr Joe Bogue, Department of Food Business & Development
+- Professor Joe Bogue, Department of Food Business & Development

 - Professor Nuala Finnegan, School of Languages, Literatures & Cultures